kameryn1811/Bandcamp-Player/README.md

 ## Usage

-1. **Add URLs**: Drag and drop Bandcamp URLs into the main window or playlist, or use the add button.
+1. **Add URLs**: Drag and drop or Paste Bandcamp URLs into the main window (to load it right away) or into the playlist (to create a queue).
-2. **Play Music**: Click on any item in the playlist to start playing.
+2. **Play Music**: Double click on an album in the playlist to load the url and start playing.
-3. **Controls**: Use the player controls or keyboard shortcuts to navigate tracks.
+3. **Track Controls**: Use the bandcamp play controls or keyboard shortcuts to navigate tracks.
+4. **Playlist Controls**: Use the Playlist controls to navigate albums and playback modes or adjust the playlist size or position.
-4. **Modes**: Switch between Regular, Mini, Micro, and Nano modes from the settings menu.
+5. **Window Modes**: Switch between Regular, Mini, Micro, and Nano modes from the title bar.
-5. **Playlists**: Create multiple playlists and switch between them using the playlist menu.
+6. **Playlists**: Create multiple playlists and switch between them using the playlist menu.

 ## Shuffle & Repeat Modes  <img alt="shuffle-repeat" src="images/shuffle-repeat.png" />